Python-GIS-book/site/_sources/part1/chapter-04/md/02-subplots.md

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 # Creating subplots

-At this point you should know the basics of making plots with Matplotlib.
+At this point you should know the basics of making plots with `matplotlib`.
 Now we will expand on our basic plotting skills to learn how to create more advanced plots.
-In this section, we will show how to visualize data using pandas/Matplotlib and create multi-panel plots such as the one below.
+In this section, we will show how to visualize data using `pandas` and `matplotlib` and create multi-panel plots such as the one below.

 ![_**Figure 4.10**.
 An example of seasonal temperatures for 2012-2013 using pandas and Matplotlib._](../img/subplots.png)